avinashayite/jarvis/README.md

 # jarvis
-somestimes we need to fly before even we walk - Tonystark
+sometimes we need to fly before even we walk - Tonystark